shrwnsan/2048-game-windsurf/README.md

-# 2048 Game
+# 2048 Game v1.0

-A modern implementation of the classic 2048 puzzle game with smooth animations and touch support.
+A modern implementation of the classic 2048 puzzle game with smooth animations, touch support, and enhanced visual feedback.

 ## Features